 Serve your email list by giving away something that solves a problem.

-This one’s my favorite because I love writing and designing lead magnets for my clients.
+This one’s our favorite because we love writing and designing lead magnets for our clients.
 Having a value-based lead magnet available for download is not only a great way to grow or launch an email list — it’s a great way to segment an existing email list based on a particular interest.

 Here’s an example of how this could play out with an existing email list: